RomDlg/React-Todo-App/README.md

 # Todolist App

-Just a simple poject and task management app made in React and Redux
+Just a simple poject and task management app made in React and

+More soon